h2oai/mojoland/README.md

     better one.

   * H2O Model -> Mojo : not stable over time.
 For the same model we may produce a different mojo in a future version of H2O.

-  * H2O Model -> versioned Mojo : stable.
-This means that given the same model on the server, the mojos produced ought to be identical provided their version number is the same.

-    Unfortunately, we don't have a good way of testing this right now, since there is no reliable way of transferring a model across H2O versions.
-On the other hand, this stability requirement doesn't seem to be that important.
+This will always be accompanied by mojo version increase.

   * Mojo -> MojoModel -> results : stable.
 This is the contract that is being tested here, so it deserves a thorough explanation.
 A mojo is a binary file, which cannot be run by itself.
-It requires the genmodel.jar runtime in order to run (in the future we will be adding runtimes for other languages as well).
+It requires the mojo-runtime.jar for it to run (in the future we will be adding runtimes for other languages as well).
 This runtime instantiates a MojoModel object from the mojo file.
-Public API of this object is the contract being tested.
+Public API of this object is what is being tested.

-    The stability property guarantees that given the same input data, the MojoModel will produce identical results even when instantiated in genmodel runtimes of different versions.
-More specifically, the mojo is guaranteed to produce identical results with any genmodel which is current or newer than was at the time of mojo's creation.
+    The stability property guarantees that given the same input data, the MojoModel will produce identical results even when instantiated in runtimes of future versions.
+More specifically, the mojo is guaranteed to produce identical results with any runtime which is current or newer than was at the time of mojo's creation.
 At the same time instantiating a mojo against an older version of the runtime should produce an error.

-    As for the notion of "public API", it is somewhat vague.
-We will assume that only those methods that are being tested in the test suite are considered "the public API".
-Any method that was once declared public, will continue to be so (unless it is removed).
-The public API should be rich enough to allow day-to-day work with mojos.
-Methods that are part of the public API should be clearly annotated as such.

   * MojoModels' public API : not stable.
 This means that mojos of different versions are allowed to have different APIs.
 Such changes should be infrequent.
 However if API changes do occur, they do not apply retroactively: